Updated: 15th May 2023

-Political colours are used across the world to represent particular parties or political ideologies.
-With Brexit and a potential general election on the horizon, we wanted to discover how and why UK political party colours communicate certain messages to the public and how each party got their colour in the first place.
+Political colours are used across the world to represent political parties or ideologies.
+Amid the ongoing fallout from Brexit and the coronavirus pandemic, we wanted to discover how and why UK political party colours communicate certain messages to the public and how each party got their colour in the first place.

 Why Do Political Parties Have Colours?

-Think about your favourite coffee shop – it might be Costa, Starbucks, or even Café Nero.
+Think about your favourite coffee shop – it might be Costa, Starbucks, or even Caffé Nero.
 Something these big businesses do to differentiate themselves from their competitors is to use distinctive colours for their branding.
-This is exemplified in Costa’s dark red, Starbucks’ unmistakable green and Café Nero’s bright blue.
-And with the main political parties in the UK.
+This is exemplified in Costa’s dark red, Starbucks’ unmistakable green and Caffé Nero’s bright blue.
+It's the same with the main UK political party logos and colours.

-These strong single colours are so recognisable in the world of politics, they are often used in place of the party name!
-You can ‘go green’ for environmentalism, ‘yellow politics’ describes liberalism, red connotes socialism, and so on and so forth.
+These strong UK political party colours are so recognisable they are often used in place of the party name!
+You can ‘go green’ for environmentalism, ‘yellow politics’ describes liberalism, red connotes socialism, and so on.
 Each party has adopted a different colour to help propel them forwards in the election race.

 It’s essentially branding done right.
 Imagine your business being recognised on colour alone!
-But, just so we’re clear, which party uses which colour?
+But, just so we’re clear, what colour does each party use?

 What Are the UK Political Party Colours and Where Did They Come From?

-Here’s a brief summary of each party colour and some context behind where those colours come from.
+Here’s a summary of each UK political party logo, colour, their meanings and some context behind where those colours come from.

 Why is the Conservative Party Blue?